 A Letter from David & Betsy

 We first met in our Kentucky hometown’s church and have been best friends since the age of twelve.
-We have been married for eleven years now and have a strong marriage based on a lasting friendship.
+We have been married for twelve years now and have a strong marriage based on a lasting friendship.
 The Army has taken us to Germany, Alabama, California, and Japan (where we live now).
 Obviously, we love to travel, but parenting has been our favorite adventure.
 In 2014 we were blessed with the birth of our daughter Zoey and, two years later, we were overjoyed to adopt our son, Simon.
 Two years after welcoming Simon into the family we were blessed with the birth of our second daughter, Edie.
 We are thrilled to now grow our family once more through adoption.
 Our family enjoys doing all sorts of things together: playing board games, bike rides, swimming, cooking, and especially exploring new places.
 We are excited to share our love for adventure and activity with your child.

 David is hard working, energetic, dependable, has a streak of goofiness, and has the ability to make our family laugh, no matter the circumstance!
 He is an incredible father; he is a “baby whisperer” and can answer the kids’ hard science questions with ease.
 David works hard as an Army officer and has many interesting hobbies, including scuba diving, where he’s gotten a chance to explore a sunken underwater ship; virtual reality gaming, where he plays in a league with a group of friends; and woodworking, his latest project was a beautiful set of tables which sit in our home.
 He loves getting on the floor and playing with our kids and is excited to have another “wrestling” partner in the mix.